green-fox-academy/Leviathan-X/README.md

-# Repository of Igor Immanuel Orlov :suspect:
+# Repository of Igor Immanuel Orlov
 <strong>Part-time student of the esteemed Green Fox Academy.</strong>

 I humbly present to you my first beginnings in the art of coding.